an0nh4x0r/ES6_codes/README.md

 # ES6_codes
-Repository dedicated to learning ecmascript 6(The latest javascript standard) European Computer Manufacturers Association (ECMA).
+Repository dedicated to learning ecmascript 6(The latest javascript standard).
+Full form of ECMA is European Computer Manufacturers Association.